Extract Text from Cell – Excel & Google Sheets

 RIGHT and LEN Functions

-We can also extract characters from the left of a cell by using the RIGHT Function to return a certain number of characters from the right.
-We use the LEN Function to count how many characters are in the cell, allowing us to remove n (ex.
-5) characters from the left:
+Similarly, we can also extract characters from the right of a cell by using the RIGHT Function to return a certain number of characters from the right.

 MID and SEARCH Functions